+Knowledge and Understanding

-Knowl edge and Understanding K1 To understand the basic theories and concepts of chemistry.
-K2 To explore the basics of mathematics, physics and biology related to chemical K2 science.
-K3 To describe recent experimental findings, developments, and applications of N3 chemistry in life.
-Skills S1 To demonstrate problem solving skills in chemistry.
-S 2 To apply good research practices in chemistry and related fields.
-G2 To recognize chemicals, equipment, and their appropriate utilisation, to carry out S 3 practical experiments following safety procedures.
-C 4 To criticize and analyze chemical data of experimental results based on scientific S4 literature.
-Values s, Autonomy, and Responsibility V1 To demonstrate social responsibility and commitment to ethics in chemistry.
-V2 To work effectively, either independently or as a team member to solve a problem.
-V3 To show effective oral and written scientific communication.
-774 To retrieve relevant technical information from professional databases and search V4 engines.
+- K1 To understand the basic theories and concepts of chemistry. - K2 To explore the basics of mathematics, physics and biology related to chemical science. - K3 To describe recent experimental findings, developments, and applications of chemistry in life.

+SkillsS1To demonstrate problem solving skills in chemistry.S2To apply good research practices in chemistry and related fields.S3To recognize chemicals, equipment, and their appropriate utilization, to carry out practical experiments following safety procedures.S4To criticize and analyze chemical data of experimental results based on scientific literature.

+- Values, Autonomy, and Responsibility - V1 To demonstrate social responsibility and commitment to ethics in chemistry. - V2 To work effectively, either independently or as a team member to solve a problem. - V3 To show effective oral and written scientific communication. - V4 To retrieve relevant technical information from professional databases and search engines.

-^{} Add a table for each track or exit Point (if any)
+Add a table for each track or exit Point (if any)

-Curriculum
+C. Curriculum